jsstuff/xql/README.md

 DELETE
 ------

-Delete query is described by `uql.core.DeleteQuery` node and wrapped by `uql.DELETE(...)`.
+Delete query is described by `xql.node.DeleteQuery` node and wrapped by `xql.DELETE(...)`.

-The `uql.core.DeleteQuery` implements the following interface:
+The `xql.node.DeleteQuery` implements the following interface:

-uql.core.DeleteQuery       | Description
+xql.node.DeleteQuery       | Description
 :------------------------- | :------------------------------------
 `.TABLE(table)`            |
 `.FROM(table)`             | Specify a target `table`